xxxzc/xps15-9570-macos/README.md

 Or simply run `python3 update.py --display fhd`.

+## Post Installation

+You can use *Clover Configurator* or *OpenCore Configurator*, but code editor is a better choice.

+If you changed kexts/drivers, you can run `python3 update.py --config` to update these info to config file.
+If you changed ACPI, you can run `python3 update.py --acpi`.

+You may refer to [[EN] bavariancake/XPS9570-macOS](https://github.com/bavariancake/XPS9570-macOS) and [[CN] LuletterSoul/Dell-XPS-15-9570-macOS-Mojave](https://github.com/LuletterSoul/Dell-XPS-15-9570-macOS-Mojave) for the installation guide and solutions to some common issues.

+But note that please create an issue **in this repository** if you encounter any problem when **using this config**.
+My writing in English is poooooor:(, but I can read :).

 ### Silent Boot

 Remove `-v` in boot-args to turn off verbose mode(printing boot messages on screen).